-Children and young people aged 0 to 25 with SEND are supported by social services in Medway in the short and long term.
+Children and young people aged 0 to 25 with SEND (special educational needs and disabilities) are supported by social services in Medway in the short and long term.

 Social care services may be needed if a child or young person: